Disadvantages of electric scooters (what you need to know before buying)

 You will probably have to buy a lock

-Electric scooters affected: almost all
+Electric scooters affected: almost all.

 I don’t believe I’ve seen a single model that comes with a lock.
 If you plan to leave your scooter outside, you will need a strong scooter lock, especially if your scooter is not cheap.
 You may also want to see some alarm systems if your scooter is expensive (see the guide on scooter accessories for that).

-Some scooters will have a key ignition, and others will have some sort of a locking functionality through their app, and while both of those models really make the job of a potential thief harder, they don’t fully prevent theft, as the scooter can still be carried away.
+Some scooters will have a key ignition, and others will have some sort of locking functionality through their app, while both of those models make the job of a potential thief harder, they don’t fully prevent theft, as the scooter can still be carried away.
 A lock will be the safest choice.

 I recommend my guide on what to do if your electric scooter gets stolen and how to prevent that from happening as a good way to learn more about this.